Cody-Wise/fetch-render-api/README.md

 - Deploy on Netlify
 - Create HTML Elements
--Write Functions for fetching from API
+- Write Functions for fetching from API
 - Complete functions for displaying both Pokemon and Star Wars Characters
 - Style output